giorgiop94/digital-garden/_notes/Truth is never expressed in words.md

 The tao that can be told
 is not the eternal Tao

 [[Chuang Tzu]]'s story of the wheelmaker who tells the Duke that the books of the sages are simply the baggage that they left behind.
-He explains that he cannot teach even his son how to make wheels.
-It cannot be conveyed in words.
+The wheelmaker explains that he cannot teach even his son how to make wheels.
+Wisdom cannot be conveyed in words.

 ![[Taoism#The Tao is unnamable we could see it as the life force of nature]]